 end of our lives for the salvation of our souls.

-- The Old English sonnet Dream of the Rood specifies the finding of the cross and the start of the custom of the worship of its relics.
-The Anglo-Saxon Chronicle likewise discusses King Alfred getting a part of the cross from Pope Marinus.
+- The Old English sonnet Dream of the Rood specifies the finding of the cross and the start of the custom of worship of its relics.
+The Anglo-Saxon Chronicle likewise discusses King Alfred is getting a part of the cross from Pope Marinus.

 - Shaftesbury convent was established by King Alfred, upheld with an enormous piece of state assets, and given to the charge of his little girl when he was alive – it is possible that assuming Alfred truly got this artifact, he might have given it to the consideration of the nuns at Shaftesbury.

 Read also: Saint Joseph.
-Joseph the Husband of Mary
+Joseph, the Husband of Mary

 History specialists Gelasius of Caesarea (passed on 395) and Rufinus (344/45-411) asserted that Helene found the concealing spot of three crosses that were accepted to have been utilized at the torturous killing of Jesus and the two criminals, St. Dismas and Gestas, executed with him.
-To one cross was fastened the titulus bearing Jesus’ name, however as per Rufinus Helena didn’t know until a wonder uncovered that this was the True Cross.
+To one cross was fastened the titulus bearing Jesus’ name; however, as per Rufinus, Helena didn’t know until a wonder uncovered that this was the True Cross.

-Egeria’s record vouches for how profoundly these relics of the torturous killing were valued.
+Egeria’s record vouches for how profoundly these relics of the brutal killing were valued.
 Holy person John Chrysostom relates that pieces of the True Cross were kept in brilliant reliquaries, “what men respectfully wear upon their people.”
 Even two Latin engravings around 350 from present Algeria vouch for the keeping and esteem of little particles of the cross.